rakshit-23/iiitb_usr/README.md

 ![synthesized_netlist](https://user-images.githubusercontent.com/110079890/184321918-dce53f88-f723-49f5-b684-2208f6b71f65.png)

 ## Gate level simulation waveform of the design
 ![GLS](https://user-images.githubusercontent.com/110079890/184289638-2aac193f-77d4-476b-9a7e-1472b15da076.png)

 The gate level simulation waveform matches with the RTL simulation waveform.

-## Steps to install iverilog, GTKwave and Yosys

-### About iverilog
-Icarus Verilog is a Verilog simulation and synthesis tool.
-It operates as a compiler, compiling source code written in Verilog (IEEE-1364) into some target format.
-For batch simulation, the compiler can generate an intermediate form called vvp assembly.
-This intermediate form is executed by the `vvp` command.
-For synthesis, the compiler generates netlists in the desired format.

-### About GTKWave
-GTKWave is a fully featured GTK+ based wave viewer for Unix, Win32, and Mac OSX which reads LXT, LXT2, VZT, FST, and GHW files as well as standard Verilog VCD/EVCD files and allows their viewing.

-### About Yosys
-Yosys is a framework for Verilog RTL synthesis.
-It currently has extensive Verilog-2005 support and provides a basic set of synthesis algorithms for various application domains.
-Selected features and typical applications:

-- Process almost any synthesizable Verilog-2005 design
-- Built-in formal methods for checking properties and equivalence
-- Mapping to ASIC standard cell libraries (in Liberty File Format)
-- Mapping to Xilinx 7-Series and Lattice iCE40 and ECP5 FPGAs

-### Installing iverilog and GTKWave in ubuntu
-Open your terminal and type the following to install iverilog and GTKWave

-`$   sudo apt get update`

-`$   sudo apt get install iverilog gtkwave`

 ## Steps for cloning the repository ubuntu
 To clone the repository and download the netlist files for simulation, enter the following commands in your terminal: